Barbara Core Manager

 Overview

-• How to install Barbara Core Manager on supported Linux distributions
+- Installing Barbara Core Manager on supported Linux distributions.

-• How to run the interactive wizard to create a Core instance
+- Running the interactive wizard to create a Core instance.

-• What each step of the wizard does and why it matters
+- What each wizard step does and why it matters.

 Every screen shown here reflects the actual text and layout that appears in the terminal.